NAS: Ubuntu Server on Intel ATOM

 Time to attach some storage to your home network!
 I used to have a web / samba server for over five years running Slackware at first but Ubuntu since version 4.04.
 Given the noise and energy consumption I got rid of the large server system and decided to go for a more energy-efficient solution: a NAS.

 Now, there are many COTS (Commercial Off-The Shelve) solutions out there.
-They all sport basics as network connectivity and storage, though many come with minimalistic platforms sporting a Dorito CPU and crappy raid, and very limited software.
-And since I like options I figured I’d stick to Ubuntu for a NAS option, and build the system myself.
+They all sport basics as network connectivity and storage, though many come with minimalistic platforms with a Dorito CPU and crappy raid, and very limited software.
+And since I like options I figured I’d stick to Ubuntu Server for a NAS option, and build the system myself.

 Hardware